How much does a wedding musician cost?

 Generally, the more skilled the musician or band, the higher the price.
-But that’s not always true.
-Talented musicians who are just starting out generally charge less.
-Customers can usually listen to musicians’ music on their website, SoundCloud or Bandcamp site to determine if they are a good fit.
+But that's not always true — so a lower price doesn't mean your band won't be great.
+Talented musicians who are just starting out generally charge less as they are gathering reviews and clips.
+Customers can usually listen to musicians' music on their website, SoundCloud or Bandcamp to determine whether they are a good fit.
+Make sure you hear them perform before inviting them to play on your big day.
 Many highly skilled musicians and bands develop a repertoire and stage act specifically for weddings.
 These acts are generally in high demand, so the price is generally higher.

 Food and drink

 Wedding bands and musicians generally request to be fed during the wedding reception, so account for this cost.
 This isn't necessarily true for musicians who come solely to perform during your ceremony, but is typically the case if you have someone playing through the cocktail hour and dinner, then into the night for the dance party.
 Confirm the number of musicians who will be present and include that in the final headcount you give your caterer so there's no shortage of food.

 Day and date

 Prices for wedding entertainment fluctuate based on demand.
 More weddings are held at certain times of the year (chiefly summer), so demand for musicians and bands is at its highest.
 If you have a band or artist you love, book them early on — especially if you're getting married in high season.
 Most musicians only book one wedding a day, so lock down your top choice before their calendar books up.
 Prices for Saturday performances are usually the highest because the majority of weddings take place on that day.

 Members of the American Federation of Musicians union have defined minimum rates.
 While this may be more expensive than hiring non-union musicians, the experience may be more professional in terms of booking and logistics than for musicians who are not union members or who perform as a hobby rather than a profession.